Produce Safety Alliance trainer’s page

 The PSA Grower Training Course Manuals can be purchased in English or Spanish for $50 plus shipping from the New York State Agricultural Experiment Station (NYSAES) Bookstore.
 Requests for training materials must be placed at least three weeks in advance of the scheduled course to ensure order processing and delivery.
 The NYSAES Bookstore and the PSA will not be responsible for any extra fees associated with shipping materials for rush delivery.

-Currently, the materials are available in English and Spanish; additional translated materials may be available in the future.
+Currently, printed manuals are available in English and Spanish.
+Additional translations of the PSA Grower Training manual and educational materials are available to download for commercial printing at Grower Training Manual Resources Links.
 Translations NOT organized by the PSA must be approved for use.
-Please contact Gretchen Wall (firstname.lastname@example.org) for translation requests and approval.
+Please contact Donna Clements (firstname.lastname@example.org) for translation requests and approval.

-This group is comprised of educators who have an interest in training fruit and vegetable growers.
-It was formed in 2013 and usually meets on a monthly basis by toll free teleconference or webinar to discuss produce safety training, challenges to outreach, and educational opportunities as well as regulatory and PSA updates.
-Any educators interested in joining this group should contact Michele Humiston at email@example.com.
+This group is comprised of educators who have an interest in providing technical assistance and educational opportunities for fruit and vegetable growers.
+The group was formed in 2013 and meets on a monthly basis by toll free teleconference or webinar to discuss produce safety topics, challenges to training and outreach, continuing educational opportunities, and regulatory and PSA policy updates.
+The group is open to the public.
+To sign up for meeting notifications, click here.View Produce Safety Educators Group Presentations and audio

 Produce safety scientific research

 Produce safety covers a wide variety of topics from irrigation water quality to worker training.
-The citations for the scientific literature supporting the recommendations provided in this curriculum are included in the PSA Train-the-Trainer Course Manual, organized by the module in which they are referenced.
+The citations for the scientific literature supporting the recommendations provided in this curriculum are included in the PSA Train-the-Trainer Course Manual and available online, organized by the module in which they are referenced.
 There is a plethora of scientific literature beyond what is listed in this curriculum.
-Several collaborative databases exist for produce safety research.
+Several collaborative databases and FSMA Regional Centers exist for produce safety research.
 A few are listed below.

 National Good Agricultural Practices Program: Research & Extension Database